55/57 Westgate Road

 The venetian and radial window at the rear were made of oak in the 1770's we have fully restored them at Newcastle Arts Centre using salvaged oak to match the original.

-Throughout the building, the existing sliding sash windows are being restored and where necessary supplied and fitted new ones also employing skilled carpentry techniques on period skirting, architraves, doors, moldings and frames.
+Throughout the building, the existing sliding sash windows are being restored and where necessary supplied and fitted new ones also employing skilled carpentry techniques on period skirting, architraves, doors, mouldings and frames.

 Other internal structural alterations have taken place; new steel work, raising the timber floors so that the cellars below can be utilized as well as forming a new courtyard garden with new openings.
 Enabling works are also in place to provide for a disabled lift.